 In the evening, take an overnight train to Da Nang, then transfer to Hoi An.

 Get your bearings with an orientation walk before free time in the afternoon.
-Go on an evening street food crawl with the group and CEO to get to know more about the delicious local specialties.
 Opt to take a cooking class, cycle to the beach, visit a tailor, or explore the old town.

 From Danang, it is only a short drive to the picturesque port town of Hoi An.
 Once known as Faifo, it was an important trading town with strong south Chinese influence and connections.